OCTRI Impact

 Head shot of David Sheridan, MD

-Dr. David Sheridan and his team are developing a wearable device that assesses and reports the physiological measures associated with stress dysregulation and worsening suicidality.
+Dr. David Sheridan (pictured right) and his team are developing a wearable device that assesses and reports the physiological measures associated with stress dysregulation and worsening suicidality.
 The goal is to help adolescents identify these symptoms and therefore allow time for interventions that can help prevent emergency department visits and suicide attempts.
-Read the Translational Science Benefits Model case study on this project.

-Dr. Amira Al-Uzri, an OHSU pediatric nephrologist, and her team wanted to reduce the number of follow-up clinic visits for patients who had received a transplant procedure.
-To accomplish this, they developed a user-friendly dried blood-spot collection device that can be applied in-home to obtain an accurate and precise blood sample.
-The development of this technology required Dr. Al-Uzri and her team to build an extensive collaboration across Oregon.
-OCTRI provided funding, mentoring, educational opportunities, and project management through the Biomedical Innovation Program, leading to the creation of a product prototype and initial product testing.
-Read the full feature story on OHSU Research News
+OHSU pediatric nephrologist, Dr. Amira Al-Uzri, and her team developed a user-friendly, dried blood-spot collection device that can be applied in-home to obtain an accurate and precise blood sample.
+The goal is to reduce the number of follow-up clinic visits for transplant patients.
+Dr. Al-Uzri's team leveraged funding, mentoring, educational opportunities, and project management from the OCTRI Biomedical Innovation Program, which lead to the creation of a product prototype and initial product testing.

 Tillamook Year of Wellness tackles diabetes